Steamer trunk restoration project, remove mildew odor, secure old labels and learn How to Restore an Old Steamer Trunk in a Few Simple Steps.

 Since this is a furniture salve product I do not want to use the same brush that I would use with my paint.
 So make sure to use a brush dedicated just to this type of application.
 Im using a wax type brush.
 You can find this kind of brush (here).

 Here is a pre-recorded video done live on Facebook.
-It’s approximately 30 minutes long, but you are able to fast forward as needed or hang out for the whole video.
+It’s approximately 30 minutes long, but you are able to fast-forward as needed or hang out for the whole video.
 Many questions can be answered by watching the video, or at least I hope they are.
+This video will confirm that using the verbena is the best way to achieve a naturally cleaner look on your steamer trunk restoration.

 If you are a furniture restorer or furniture painter you should also check out How to Save Wooden Drawers with Lemon Verbena.